Practising Mindfulness Latest Posts

 Put yourself in the place of someone you believe to have immense stability, self-discipline, and determination

-Take the racing driver Lewis Hamilton as example.
+Take the racing driver, Lewis Hamilton, as an example.
 What does this person have that enables him to be so consistently good?
 What does he have that makes him such an achiever?
 What is the secret to his consistency?
-It’s more than a good car that’s for sure.
+It’s more than a good car, that’s for sure.
 A winning car is only this way when driven by a passionate and winning driver.
 Not to mention his team; the people around him.

 Self-discipline involves the matter of consistency and stability coming from within